- Country Info

-TESOL stands for Teachers of English to Speakers of Other Languages.
+The TESOL acronym stands for Teaching English to Speakers of Other Languages.

-TESL stands for Teaching English as a Second Language.
+The TESL acronym stands for Teaching English as a Second Language.

-A TESL certificate usually refers to people who plan to teach to non-native English speakers living in a native-English-speaking country.
+A TESL certificate usually refers to people who plan to teach non-native English speakers living in a native English-speaking country.
 In other words, you'd seek a TESL qualification if your primary interest is to teach in a country where English is the first language, such as the United States, Canada, The United Kingdom, or Australia.

 However, if your primary interest is in traveling and teaching English overseas, then you should seek a TEFL certification.

-CELTA stands for Certificate in English Language Teaching to Adults.
+The CELTA acronym stands for Certificate in English Language Teaching to Adults.

 CELTA is a specific brand of TEFL certification that is awarded by the University of Cambridge's non-profit assessment organization, Cambridge English Assessment.